pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 ![image](https://user-images.githubusercontent.com/107750005/222167859-1e1a9173-a3ea-41a2-9ad2-c8fd9029eb1f.png)

 In the scenario above, you are given an **Attacker Windows** with all the essentials tools required, **Attacker Linux** with Havoc Framework pre-installed, and access to a low-privileged user in **WORKSTATION-01**.
 All user credentials including "Domain Admins" had also been given in the course material because it is necessary for troubleshooting purposes, but it will not be required during the walkthrough.
-Addtionally, to prevent machines from auto-sleeping, go to ***Start Menu > Search for "Power, sleep, and battery settings" > Screen and sleep > Select "Never"***

 | Machines         | Username    | Password       |
 |------------------|-------------|----------------|